Trey722/Stock_Tracker/README.md

 ```
 This will use the quantity and option 1 or the option you are writing + the option you are using to cancel.
 It will take these two numbers and callaucte the amount of option 2
 you need to buy or sell short + stocks you need to buy or sell to nuetrilze your gamma + delta.

+Gamma and Delta hedging is used largely by market makers, so they can profit off of the bid ask spread and can keept a net nutrual positon.

 ```bash
 --calculate OPTION HEDGE -10000 0.550 0.04400 0.270 0.03650